sage-code/eve/manual/data-types.md

 **String: to a number**

-This can be done using the casting function parse(), only if the string contains a number.
+This can be ready using the casting function parse(), only if the string contains a number.
 Otherwise the conversion fail and will rise and exception.

 ```
 given